 The concept of sustainability originates from forestry.
 Even today, it is the guiding principle for everything we do in forests.
 For effective climate protection, we need sustainability to be a global core value.
 We have to change the way we think and take action in a courageous and steadfast way.
 Sustain-I-bility starts with each individual, but we also need the right political framework.
 We therefore call upon politicians and individuals to act swiftly and consistently for more climate protection. #Foresters4Future

 Sign the Declaration

-On September 20, 2019, Fridays for Future call for a global general strike. – we are asking you to join us and walk away from a system that is destroying our planet.
+Weekly global strikes – several countries are striking weekly every Friday.
+We are asking you to join us and walk away from a system that is destroying our planet.
 We call foresters and forest owners to participate in the demonstrations under the motto Foresters4Future.

 All initiatives survive on people power!